jlengrand/Ivolution/README.markdown

 ## Libraries

-This piece of code is developed in [Python](http://www.python.org/), simply because I love it :P (and because it allows easy testing while developing Image Processing applications).
-I used Python 2.7 for development.
+The whole aplication is developed using [Python2.7.3](http://www.python.org/download/).
+Any Python2.7 should be enough though.
-The only library needed to run the code for now is [Opencv](http://opencv.willowgarage.com/wiki/) (and by extension [Numpy](http://numpy.scipy.org/)).
-See [the documentation](http://opencv.willowgarage.com/wiki/InstallGuide) for more information.
+To run the application, you'll also need to install [Opencv](http://opencv.willowgarage.com/wiki/).See [the documentation](http://opencv.willowgarage.com/wiki/InstallGuide) for more information.

+I also used the excellent [exif library](http://sourceforge.net/projects/exif-py/) to enhance sorting capabilities.
+It is embedded in the code, and you will not need to install it.

 This project is developed on a Windows (7) platform, but there should (and, as a fanatic Linux User, will) be no compatibility problems with UNIX.
+The Linux application will be made available through a Python egg, available on [Pypi](http://pypi.python.org/pypi).

-## TODO
+## Work in progress

-**In progress: **

-- The very central part of the code is finished.
-- I currently work on video quality enhancement (compression, speed, fade effects, ...)
-- I plan to include a GUI to help people use the software, and later add support for a broader type of input images (profiles, eyes, glasses, . . .)
-- I also think about a way for user to help the software in case it struggles with images (by manually pointing face on problematic images?).
+Facemovie is still under development, and you should consider it as work in progress.
+Lots of elements still have to be improved.

+Here is a list of my next objectives :

+ - Implement a simple GUI to avoid this ugly command line interface
+ - Allow manual interaction to help the algorithm.
+When no face is found, the software currently discard the image.
+I would allow the user to point the face himself.
+ - Implement a feature that detects and corrects roations (for when the face is not always straight)
+ - Enhance documentation and tests
-- Any other idea is welcome
+ - **Any idea is welcome !**

 ## License

 This project is released under the new BSD license (3 clauses version).
-You can read more about the license in the LICENSE file.
+You can read more about the license in the LICENSE file or direclty on [GNU's website](http://www.gnu.org/licenses/license-list.html#ModifiedBSD).

 ## Acknowledgment

-This project comes from an idea of Axel Catoire, currently [travelling around the world](http://ungrandtour.blogspot.com/)  with his girlfriend.
+The idea of this project comes from an idea of Axel Catoire, currently [travelling around the world](http://ungrandtour.blogspot.com/) with his girlfriend.
-He also provides me with new pictures :).

 As a starter for my code, I used an excellent example from JAPSKUA, that you can find [here](http://japskua.wordpress.com/2010/08/04/detecting-eyes-with-python-opencv/)
+And I used Gene Cash's library to extract information from EXIF metadata in the images.

+## DISCLAIMER

+Facemovie works with your images, so I feel like I need to write something about data usage.
+Facemovie is a work in progress, and I am not responsible for any corrpution it could cause to your data.
+I never experienced any problem using the software, but you should always back up your data before using it.

 ## Contact

-I would enjoy having feedback if you like this idea, or even used it (even though you should change the source code to run it for now :) ).
+I would enjoy having feedback if you like this idea, or even used it.
+Send me a link to your creations so that I can put them here !
-I would also like to know if you have heard about any other solution to make this kind of stuff !
-(Couldn't find any but this Iphone [app](http://everyday-app.com/) on the internet !)
 Feel free to mail me for any comment or request.

 You can contact me at julien at lengrand dot fr, or on my [current website](http://www.lengrand.fr).